leafOfTree/react-int/README.md

 ## Documentation

-Basic introduction can be found on [react-int website](https://leafoftree.github.io/react-int).
+Basic introduction can be found on [the website](https://leafoftree.github.io/react-int).

 Refer to [react][0], [react-redux][1], [redux-saga][2] for further documentation.